wendivoid/SipClient/Readme.md

   #### DatabaseProvider
   This provider handle's saving message data for Nirah.

-  #### Notifier
+  #### NotifierProvider
-  This provider send's notificatitions when a message/call is received.
+  This provider sends notifications when a message/call is received.

+  ### RpcProvider
+  Handles sending and receiving rpc messages.

+  ### RpcHandlerProvider
+  Performs functions with received rpc messages.

   #### SIP Provider
   This provider handles the SIP protocol messages for Nirah.